Yamagi/vimrc/README.md

 manager because Vim already provides what I need and, that's even more important, I want to have full control over my plugins.

 I stick to Plugins written in plain Vimscript.
-Since Vim 9.1 Vim9script is prefered.
+Since Vim 9.1 Vim9Script is prefered.
 Python, Lua and the like are cool but they need a Vim binary build with support for the language.
 And the language runtime must fulfill the plugins requirements.
 Both is hard to accomplish if the system isn't fully under my control.

-The plugins are combined into 4 bundles:
+The plugins are combined into 3 bundles:

 * `colorschemes`: Colorschemes.
 * `dictionaries`: Spell checker and thesaurus.
-* `general`: Basic stuff.
-* `lsp`: Language server protocol and autocompletion.
-* `writing`: Stuff for writing text.

-## Caveats

-* Parts of the comments are still in german.
-I might never translate them into english.
-Google Translate or DeepL can help...
+* `plugins`: Plugins.